 Fellowships for Global Applicants

-The AsiaGlobal Fellows Program at the University of Hong Kong (HKU) is a 13-week inter-disciplinary program designed to nurture future leaders.
-AsiaGlobal Fellows are promising mid-career professionals from around the world and across a spectrum of occupations, including policy makers, policy advisors, business and civil society.
+The AsiaGlobal Fellows Program at the University of Hong Kong (HKU) is a 13-week interdisciplinary program designed to nurture future leaders.
+AsiaGlobal Fellows are promising mid-career professionals from around the world and across a spectrum of occupations, including policymakers, policy advisors, business, and civil society.
 They share a common policy interest in Asia, have demonstrated strong leadership potential, and are committed to making a positive impact on society.
-The program provides Fellows a monthly stipend to help with living costs, accommodation, round-trip travel, site-visit travel expenses and insurance.
-The first Program will run from August 28, 2017 until November 24, 2017.
+The program provides Fellows a monthly stipend to help with living costs, accommodation, round-trip travel, site-visit travel expenses, and insurance.

 Bluhm/Helfand Social Innovation Fellowship